Become a Leader in the Outdoors

 Ethan Billingsley

 Prior to joining CSU, Ethan worked as both an outdoor educator and guide in various capacities, primarily with youth.
-He has led single and multi-day whitewater rafting trips for the last 25 years and is currently a certified raft guide in the state of Colorado.
+He has led single and multi-day whitewater rafting trips for the last 25 years.
 He has climbed all 58 of Colorado’s 14,000ft mountains and led many CSU groups to those summits as well.
 He has also spent many seasons working at summer camps and environmental education centers.
-Additional experience has included work as a rock-climbing instructor, backpacking guide, and sea-kayaking naturalist.
+Additional experience has included work as a rock-climbing instructor, horse-packing guide, backpacking guide, and sea-kayaking naturalist.
+He carries certifications in wilderness medicine, swiftwater rescue, avalanche rescue and whitewater travel.
 Ethan loves learning about the ecology of an area as much as he likes adventuring in it.
 He believes that time spent outdoors contributes to positive attitudes and behaviors related to the environment, as well as, enhanced physical and mental well-being.
 In his free time, Ethan loves spending as much time as he can with his wife and three kids in the outdoors.

 Staff